juanpc2018/from-775-2008/README.md

-# from-775-2008
+# from 775 (2008) </br>
+# from 45nm to 10nm </br>

 This Historic Study or Analisys of CPU processors, are focused around 4 core CPUs, </br>
-to have a clear view of the improvement of similar CPUs since socket 775 "2008" </br>
+the idea is to have a clear view of the improvement of similar CPUs since socket 775 "2008" </br>
-will ignore 13th gen & 14th gen because the 13th curse, </br>
+will ignore 13th gen & 14th gen because the [13th curse](https://en.wikipedia.org/wiki/Triskaidekaphobia) </br>
 New Ultra "15th gen"+A.I. will see..
 TBU. </br>

+The LGA775 era: </br>
-Q9650 "the 3rd best of the LGA775 era", The fastest under 100w "The best overall", </br>
+Q9650 "was the 3rd best", The fastest under 100w "The best overall", </br>
 QX9775 was the 1st, but 150w, small improvement, was about pushing the limits of that transistor size 45nm. </br>
 QX9770 was the 2nd but 136w, the power target for 4th next generations. </br>